 Abstract

-Introduction: Teaching motor skills to novices has been the main task of physical educators, and studies in motor learning have always sought to discover better ways to optimize the skill acquisition process.
-Movement information is presented transparently through the performer’s demonstration, illustration, feedback, and verbal guidance in motor skills instructing.
-This study seeks to determine the type of learning, i.e., analogy learning or explicit learning, suitable for promoting the children’s acquisition of skills that are biomechanically and kinematically different from the same skill learned by explicit instructions, and to determine how the physical form of the skill evolves over practice.
-Material and Methods: Forty-five right-handed healthy beginner male students (mean age 9.93 ±0.55 years; height 1.39 ±4.16 m; body mass 31.65±3.23 kg; novice in basketball) participated in the study.
+Introduction: The primary task of physical educators is to teach motor skills to beginners, and motor learning studies continually strive to find better ways to optimize the skill acquisition process.
+In line with this, our study aims to evaluate and compare the effectiveness of two learning methods, analogy learning and explicit learning, in promoting children's acquisition of novel motor skills.
+We specifically focus on skills that differ biomechanically and kinematically from skills learned through explicit instructions, and we also investigate how the physical form of the skill evolves with practice.
+Material and Methods: Forty-five right-handed healthy beginner male students (mean age 9.93 ±0.55 years; height 1.39 ±4.16 m; body mass 31.65±3.23 kg; beginner in basketball) participated in the study.
 Subjects were randomly allocated to an explicit learning condition (n = 15), an analogy learning condition (n = 15), or an uninstructed control condition (n = 15).
-Ten free throws (FT) in the standing position were performed with the right hand by each student using modified equipment i.e., a small ball, customized rim with 45-cm circumference and adapted net height of 2 m.
+Each participant performed ten free throws (FT) from a standing position, 3 meters away from the front of the basket board, utilizing a small ball, a customized rim with an inner diameter of 45.72 cm (18"), and an adapted net height of 2 meters.
 Attempts were recorded from 3 m away in a biomechanical laboratory with two-dimensional (2D) video data collection (i.e., using 240 Hz camera resolution).
-Results: The independent ANOVA yielded a statistically significant effect across the three groups in post-tests: F (8,16) = 283.233, P = 0.001, η2 = 0.793.
+This comprehensive approach ensured the thoroughness and reliability of the study's results.
+Results: The independent ANOVA yielded a statistically significant effect across the three post-test groups: F (8,16) = 283.233, P = 0.001, η2 = 0.793.
 A statistically significant difference was observed across the three groups: F (8, 16) = 332.057, P = 0.001, η2 = 0.818.
-Discussion: The analogy group's performance was significantly better in the skill taught.
-The explicit learners achieved lower scores compared to the analogy learners.
+Discussion: The analogy group's superior performance in the skill taught is a significant finding of this research.
+It provides valuable insights into the effectiveness of analogy learning in promoting children's acquisition of novel motor skills, compared to explicit learning, where the learners achieved lower scores.
 Conclusions: The analogy learning training method is recommended for children aged 10–12 willing to learn FT in basketball.
-The conclusions may be important for coaches concerning the use of different training methods in skill learning.
+The findings may illuminate the innovative instructional approach for coaches seeking accelerated motor skill acquisition.

 Recommended Citation